-Learning the best vegetables to grow from November through March starts with a little background in winter harvesting.
+Learning the best vegetables to grow in winter, from November through March, starts with a little background in winter harvesting.
+I’ve got plenty of details in my book Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden.
 If you’re new to winter vegetable gardening, start with just a few crops and a cold frame or mini hoop tunnel, experimenting with what works best in your region.
 Climates milder than my zone 5 Nova Scotia garden, may find success with a simple length of fabric row cover floated over crops on PVC or metal hoops.
-You can make your own fleece tunnels or buy a tunnel kit for quick assembly.
+You can make your own fleece tunnels or buy a tunnel kit for mini hoop houses for quick assembly.

 I need more protection in my region so I add a layer of polyethylene film on top of my fabric tunnels to shelter kale, collards, leeks, and hardy salad greens in winter.
 In colder zones, gardeners should use insulating structures like cold frames and stick to the hardiest vegetables (kale, scallions, mache, and tatsoi for example) to ensure success.

 Wondering when to seed or plant winter crops?
-Most winter vegetables are planted from mid-summer to early autumn, depending on the crop.
+Most vegetables to grow in winter are direct seeded or transplanted from mid-summer to early autumn, depending on the crop.
 Learn more about timing winter crops in my book, The Year-Round Vegetable Gardener.

-Eight of the best winter vegetables to grow:
+Eight of the best vegetables to grow in winter:

-Carrots – We affectionally call our winter carrots, ‘candy carrots’ because they’re so sweet.
+We affectionally call our winter carrots, ‘candy carrots’ because they’re so sweet after a couple of hard freezes.
 Like kale, beets, leeks, and many other crops, their flavor improves after a few frosts in late autumn.
-We sow seed for our winter carrot crop in mid-summer and deep mulch the bed in November with shredded leaves or straw.
+We sow seed for our winter carrot crop from late July through early August, and deep mulch the bed in late November or early December with shredded leaves or straw.
 This insulating layer is topped with an old row cover or bed sheet to hold it in place.
 Whenever we want to harvest, the fabric and mulch are pulled back and we dig as many sweet roots as needed.
 Best bets for winter harvesting include ‘Napoli’, ‘Mokum’, or ‘Bolero’.

-Scallions – ‘Evergreen Hardy White’ is a cold season superstar in our winter frames and tunnels.
+‘Evergreen Hardy White’ is a cold season superstar in our winter frames and tunnels.
 This extremely hardy variety produces long green tops with tender white stalks.
-I direct sow the seed in September and the first harvest usually takes place by mid-November.
+I direct sow the seed in September, and the first harvest usually takes place by mid-November.
 With protection we harvest flavorful scallions all winter long.

-For more information on growing winter vegetables, check out my book The Year-Round Vegetable Gardener (Winner of the American Horticultural Society Book Award).
-And be sure to check out these posts on winter vegetable gardening:
+For more information on growing winter vegetables, check out my book The Year-Round Vegetable Gardener (Winner of the American Horticultural Society Book Award) and my latest book, Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden.
+You may also wish to read these posts on winter vegetable gardening: